wonma/100-days-of-code/log.md

 "Thinking about performance can make a big difference between gaining a user or losing a user.
 Because if the application is not performing, it's not responsive, it's not fast enough, then people will not use it.
 It's a big deal for us to think about performance when we're developing these applications." - Murtadha, Engineer at Meta

+---

+### Day 45: November 30, Wednesday

+**Today's Progress**
+- Learned I can manipulate the children by returning the cloned, modified children.
+- **React.Children.map(children, (child, index) => { return .... })**
+- **React.cloneElement(element, props)** : This allows us to add other props to the copy of the element.
+   Remember the props are immutable!
+We cannot directly modify them.

+**Thoughts**
+Right now, all these concepts are understandable at the concept level, but not at a practical level.
+I should experiment more with my own mini projects.

 <!--

 <!-- ### Day 1: June 27, Monday